zhengxinchang/excord-lr/README.md

 # Install

-Please check the relase page to find the latest version.
+Please check the release page to find the latest version.

 # Build